sydney-birch/Ectopleura_metagenomics/metagenomic_scripts/README.md

     done

     ```
-  - Run Bracken for abundance estimation at different taxonomic levels - require 10 reads
+  - Run Bracken for abundance estimation at different taxonomic levels (only showing species): 3.C.2_Bracken.slurm
     ```
     ## run a loop to processes all samples - SPECIES LEVEL
     for F in ../CLEAN_ASSEMBLY/*_final-assembly.fasta; do